rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 return character
 ```

-Now instructs the TalkingCharacter to load the CodeAsset on BeginPlay event and to call the character:begin_play function (note the colon syntactic sugar to allow the Lua vm to automatically includes a 'self' variable pointing the LuaComponent, more on this later)
+Now build the TalkingCharacter Graph to load and execute the CodeAsset on BeginPlay event and to call the character:begin_play function (note the colon syntactic sugar to allow the Lua vm to automatically includes a 'self' variable mapped to the LuaComponent, more on this later)